 Dr. Jungmeier works currently in national and European founded projects on biofuels for transportation, hydrogen as future energy carrier, recovered wood as well as scenarios for future sustainable energy systems.

-Dr. Marek Kobialka is since 2010 Assistant Professor at TU Vienna, Institute of Management Science, Department of Finance and Management Control.
+Dr. Marek Kobialka is since 2010 Assistant Professor at TU Wien, Institute of Management Science, Department of Finance and Management Control.
 His research interests include Corporate Finance, International Finance, Regulatory Economics and Integrated Management Information Systems.

 Outside the university he gained experience as Managing Director and Senior Consultant of BOC ITC in Warsaw and Process Coordinator and Analyst in Generali Finance, Warsaw.